 In January 1945, Billboard reviewed an appearance of the Al Russell Trio at Randini's in Los Angeles.
 The review claimed that the group had been together for six months, after having met in Indiana (why do they even bother?).
 Other than that, the review was extremely favorable.
 Most of the vocals were done by William Joseph, but Joel Cowan did the "sweet" ones, and Al Russell handled the novelties.
 They were pretty much free to play what and as they liked, since the club had no dance floor (that is, their beat didn't have to be controlled so that listeners could dance to it).
 It concluded with, "Boys make a nice appearance.
 Their library is the latest, and showmanship is in the higher brackets."

 In March 1945, after having just finished an engagement at Randini's in Los Angeles, they were at the Broadway Cafe in Long Beach, California.
-April and May 1945 found them at the Venetian Room, in Long Beach, California.
-While there, they made their first foray into the world of recording, waxing for Charlie Washburn's Coast label (Los Angeles).
+April and May found them at the Venetian Room, in Long Beach, California.
+While there, they appeared on Hoagy Carmichael's radio show (April 30) and the next day, they made their first foray into the world of recording, waxing for Charlie Washburn's Coast label (Los Angeles).
 In June 1945 Coast released "It's So"/"Solid Mr. Kelly With The Jelly."
 This was followed, in July, by "Shy-Ann"/"Eight, Nine And Ten."